7 minutes to read

 dtcw.bat wraps the dtcw.ps1 script and executes it in powershell.
 This might be easier to use if you haven’t yet configured your powershell as a developer.

-There is no need to configure the wrapper itself if you have just downloaded it.
-In this case, just skip to Running your First Command.
+If you have just downloaded the wrapper, there is no need to do this.
+In this case, just skip to Run your First Command.

 # find official release versions on github: